Vegan Blueberry Muffins (Updated)

 I have always loved the combination of blueberry and orange.
 This orange blueberry bread is another best example of how lovely this combination is.

 In my early days of venturing into vegan baking, I have used soy milk as a vegan substitute for dairy milk and have always felt that soy milk tends to give a rubbery texture to the baked treat.
-I don’t know if it’s just me or others have felt it too.
+I don’t know if it’s just me or if others have felt it too.

 Vegan Blueberry Muffins Fresh From the Oven